remotelyroot/remotelyroot.github.io/_posts/2025-06-08-caught-in-the-net.md

 tags: ['internet scams', technology, 'romance scams', 'finance scams', education, scams, 'internet scams', scammers, privacy, 'internet privacy']
 ---

-# 🕸️ Caught in the Net: A Guide to Internet Scams (And How to Outsmart Them)

 The internet is a wondrous place—where memes thrive, tacos are one click away, and unfortunately, scammers lurk in every digital shadow.